Queen Street, Brisbane

-Queen Street is the main street of Brisbane, the capital of Queensland, Australia.
-It is named after Queen Victoria.
+Queen Street is the main street of Brisbane, Queensland, Australia.
+It is named for Queen Victoria of the United Kingdom.
+The street is the location of the eponymous Queen Street Mall, a pedestrian thoroughfare that is widely regarded as the civic heart of Brisbane.

 The western part of the street is covered by a new plaza at the base of Brisbane Square and underneath part of the western half is the Queen Street bus station.

 Queen Street is heavily built up with arcades, shops, hotels, offices and apartment high-rises such as MacArthur Central, Brisbane Square, Central Plaza, Aurora Tower, Treasury Casino, Wintergarden, Broadway on the Mall, The Myer Centre and QueensPlaza.
 Queen Street is also the location of Brisbane's General Post Office.